 This short video narrated by Wanda Myles was produced for our 2018 Pelican Party.
 Aside from highlighting our work and the Bird Key Rookery, it features several prominent volunteers, donors, and staff.

-This four-minute video was created by Jeff Guerra and debuted at our annual Pelican Party Gala.
-It showcases the wide diversity of patients treated at our 37-year old facility that started with a single brown pelican back in 1980.
+This brief video was created by Jeff Guerra and debuted at our 2017 Pelican Party Gala.
+It showcases the wide diversity of patients treated at our 39-year old facility that started with a single brown pelican back in 1980.

-PHSS treats over 100 different species each year, including seabirds, songbirds, raptors and other migrants, such as this eastern screech owl.
+PHSS treats over 100 different species each year, including seabirds, songbirds, raptors such as this eastern screech owl.
 Screech owls are the most ubiquitous of Florida's five native owl species.